About Where Clauses and Sampling

 Important Note: Be sure to be familiar with the information in the Where Clause Skip section of this help file.
 It contains very important information which will help you avoid a common error when implementing Where Clauses.

-Where Clause and Sampling options are available for Substitution, Shuffle, Row-Internal Synchronization and XML Masker Rules.
+Where Clause and Sampling options are available for Substitution, Shuffle, Search and Replace, Row-Internal Synchronization, XML Masker and JSON Masker Rules.
 The Where Clause and Sampling options are used when the choice of rows to be affected by the operation is to be based on a specific criteria.
 Each rule type offers a variety of options - the example below is from a Substitution rule as it contains an example of all of the available configuration parameters.
 Other rule types may not offer all of these options

 A Sample Data Masker Where Clause Options Panel